LukaszLasota/emaus-rzeszow-wordpress/wp-content/plugins/content-blocks-builder/readme.txt

 Please check out my other plugins if you're interested:

- - [Meta Field Block](https://wordpress.org/plugins/display-a-meta-field-as-block) - A block to display a meta field, custom field as a block on the front end, supporting ACF fields.
+ - [Meta Field Block](https://wordpress.org/plugins/display-a-meta-field-as-block) - A block to display custom fields as blocks on the front end.
+It supports custom fields for posts, terms, users, and setting fields.
 It can also be used in the Query Loop block.
- - [SVG Block](https://wordpress.org/plugins/svg-block) - A block to insert inline SVG images easily and safely.
-It also bundles with more than 3000 icons and some common non-rectangular dividers.
+ - [SVG Block](https://wordpress.org/plugins/svg-block) - A block to display SVG images as blocks.
+Useful for images, icons, dividers, and buttons.
+It allows you to upload SVG images and load them into the icon library.
- - [Icon separator](https://wordpress.org/plugins/icon-separator) - A tiny block just like the core/separator block but with the ability to add an icon to it.
+ - [Icon separator](https://wordpress.org/plugins/icon-separator) - A tiny block just like the core/separator block but with the ability to add an icon.
- - [Breadcrumb Block](https://wordpress.org/plugins/breadcrumb-block) - A simple breadcrumb trail block that supports JSON-LD structured data.
+ - [Breadcrumb Block](https://wordpress.org/plugins/breadcrumb-block) - A simple breadcrumb trail block that supports JSON-LD structured data and is compatible with WooCommerce.
- - [Block Enhancements](https://wordpress.org/plugins/block-enhancements) - A plugin to add more useful features to blocks like icons, box-shadow, transform...
+ - [Block Enhancements](https://wordpress.org/plugins/block-enhancements) - Adds practical features to blocks like icons, box shadows, transforms, etc.
- - [Counting Number Block](https://wordpress.org/plugins/counting-number-block) - A block to display a number that has the number-counting effect.
+ - [Counting Number Block](https://wordpress.org/plugins/counting-number-block) - A block to display numbers with a counting effect
- - [Better YouTube Embed Block](https://wordpress.org/plugins/better-youtube-embed-block) - Embed YouTube videos without slowing down your site.
+ - [Better YouTube Embed Block](https://wordpress.org/plugins/better-youtube-embed-block) - A block to solve the performance issue with embedded YouTube videos.
+It can also embed multiple videos and playlists.

 The plugin is developed using @wordpress/scripts.